Thai international Law Office Thailand

 You might say: it depends if he was in good faith or in mala fide if he was honest or dishonest.
 But how can we prove it?

-How can we prove for example that the person to whom you generously conceded a loan had never had the slightest intention to give it back, in which case, it would be clearly mala fide, and he should be sentenced to jail?
+How can we prove for example, that the person to whom you generously conceded a loan had never had the slightest intention to give it back, in which case, it would be mala fide, and he should be sentenced to jail?

 Compoundable and non-compoundable offences.

 The first watershed, the distinction between compoundable and non-compoundable offences, will certainly help us to start dispelling some doubts.
-While a civil action or infraction is always compoundable and can be punished only upon an action of the damaged part, called plaintiff (jot in Thai) a criminal offence can be compoundable or not compoundable.
-By the letter of the law and by definition a compoundable criminal offence is an offence that we can “forgive” renouncing demanding any punishments of the perpetrator and giving up any compensation.
-If, for instance, somebody deceives you and misappropriate your assets, you can decide whether to prosecute him/her or not or you can renounce to the action even after a trial has started.
+While a civil action or infraction is always compoundable and can be punished only upon an action of the damaged part, called plaintiff (jot in Thai), a criminal offence can be compoundable or not compoundable.
+By the letter of the law and by definition, a compoundable criminal offence is an offence that we can “forgive”, renouncing demanding any punishments of the perpetrator and giving up any compensation.
+If, for instance, somebody deceives you and misappropriates your assets, you can decide whether to prosecute him/her or not, or you can renounce the action even after a trial has started.

 Second part.